 Devenir Workshops

-Each workshop explores storytelling, material transformation, and collaborative making through a distinct creative process.
+Each format explores storytelling, material transformation, and collaborative making through a different mode of creative exploration.

 -